JUSTIVE/GPU-Cloth-Simulation/README.md

 ![titleimage](./imgres/main.png)

 This repository is about GPU based Mass-Spring Simuation in Unity.
+Based upon Compute Shader, calculates physics in parallel.

 This project is a sub project of [ReclothSimulation-master](), some of features are removed.

 - Mass Spring System Cloth
 - ~~Inter Object Collision-Response~~